Special Collections and Preservation Division

 The exact founding date of the West Side Historical Society (hereafter referred to as the WSHS) is unclear.
-It is recorded by Miss Pearl L. Field, librarian at the Legler branch of The Chicago Public Library and honorary life president of the WSHS, that the Society was organized sometime in either 1929 or 1930.
-The WSHS took as its mission to search our the west side’s pioneer families, the boundaries of its settlements, and the story of the west side’s development as a neighborhood.
+It is recorded by Miss Pearl L. Field, librarian at the Legler branch of Chicago Public Library and honorary life president of the WSHS, that the Society was organized sometime in either 1929 or 1930.
+The WSHS took as its mission to search out the west side’s pioneer families, the boundaries of its settlements, and the story of the west side’s development as neighborhoods.

-The WSHS was closely associated with the Legler Library for almost twenty-five.
+The WSHS was closely associated with the Legler Library for almost twenty-five years.
 Its meetings were held there, the Society’s exhibits were displayed there, and the library provided storage space and staff expertise for the Society’s historical collections.

 The Papers of the WSHS have been arranged in subject series ranging from Administrative Papers to Tours to Scrapbooks.
 A fairly complete picture emerges from the papers of the functioning of an active community historical group which succeeded in preserving a significant quality of its city’s historical record.